 - Exposure and access to state-of-the-art courses, technology, and facilities;

-- Study with other like-minded students from Arizona (AZ) and Kyoto University (KU);
+- Study with other like-minded students from Arizona Space Grant (AZSG) and Kyoto University (KU);

-- Hands-on research with UA and KU scientists;
+- Hands-on research with University of Arizona and KU scientists;

 - Daily activities include tours of the Biosphere 2 facilities, lectures and experiments, evening star-gazing parties, shared meals, and free time;

-- AZ and KU students will be partnered with one another to form small working teams during the camp;
+- AZSG and KU students will be partnered with one another to form small working teams during the camp;

-- Short, concluding presentations will be given by each team to UA and KU affiliates;
+- Short, concluding presentations will be given by each team to program affiliates;

-- Arizona community college and university students: second-year (at start of Fall 2019 semester) to graduating students (graduating Spring or Summer of 2019) are eligible to apply;
+- Currently enrolled second-year students (at start of Fall 2020 semester) to graduate students are eligible to apply;

 - Any major is welcome!;